-- 1. Trace the construction of the Caribbean as a social, economic, and geographic project. - 2.
-Analyze the spatiality of contemporary race, gender, and economic relations at different scales (including, the body, local, national, regional, and global). - 3.
-Explain how different aspects of U.S. cities are reflective of the power asymmetries initiated within the plantation economy. - 4.
-Articulate the role of property in shaping modern society. - 5.
-Theorize alternative social relations for a just society.
+- 1. Explain the relevance of the Haitian Revolution for global formation, including economy and immigration. - 2.
+Trace the construction of the Caribbean as a social, economic, and geographic project. - 3.
+Analyze contemporary race, gender, economic, and environmental relations at different scales (including, the body, local, national, regional, and global). - 4.
+Explain how plantation economy is articulated within surveillance systems. - 5.
+Theorize alternative social relations for a just society. - 6.
+Collaborate effectively with peers.